Digital vs Bricks and Mortar: Which Works for Your Business?

 Digital v’s Bricks and Mortar, what’s the best solution for your business?

 In the end, it all comes down to cost and the return on investment that you will get from opening a bricks and mortar operation.

 There’s no doubt that over the last decade or so we’ve dramatically changed the way we shop.
 Bricks and mortar high street shops have been usurped in many ways by online stores with people buying on the go on their mobile devices fuelled by increasing access to shopping on a global scale.

 It’s easy to believe that bricks and mortar stores have had their day.
 Why invest all that money in a high-street store when you can reach out to far more people online and sell just as many products?
-The doyen of online selling, Amazon, has recently started to invest in traditional selling, opening a real store in Seattle last November.
+The doyen of online selling, Amazon, continues to invest in traditional selling, opening a real store in Seattle in 2017, and with its purchase of Whole Foods retail stores.
 While this is a lot easier for big corporations, the notion of delivering an omni-channel approach has not been lost on smaller companies.

 The Benefits of a Digital Presence

 No one in business would dispute the power of having your own online store, engaging on social media and using digital marketing to promote your brand.
 It’s a very low-cost way to do business, after all, and flexible as well.
 You can start small, build up gradually without the massive overheads you generally get when running a real store such as rental costs, staff and utility bills.
 Add in the fact that you can reach a much wider audience with much less effort and you might be forgiven for thinking this is all you need.

 For many businesses, including eCommerce entrepreneurs, it may be the right answer.
 At least for the moment.